Things to do in Santiago Chile

 Mercado Central de Santiago

-The Mercado Central de Santiago is the central market of Santiago de Chile.
+The central market of Santiago de Chile.
 Opened in 1872 the market is housed in a building in which its main feature is a cast-iron roof and supporting structure, which was fabricated by the Scottish firm R Laidlaw & Sons, Glasgow.
 The metal structure stands on a square base and features a vaulted ceiling.
 Its intricate roof design consists of a central pyramidal roof crowned by a domed tower, which is surrounded by 8 smaller roofs with a two-tier design.
 The structure is enclosed by a masonry building.

 Costanera Center